Bangladesh Military Academy: Training

 BMA provides military and academic training and character building.
 The academy primarily trains men and women to be commissioned into the Bangladesh Army.
-In addition, the academy conducts and orientation course for Bangladesh Civil Service (BCS) officers, officer cadets and midshipmen of the Bangladesh Air Force and Navy respectively, and Pre-Commission Training for professor/teacher under-officers of Bangladesh National Cadet Corps (BNCC).
+In addition, the academy conducts an orientation course for Bangladesh Civil Service (BCS) officers, and officer cadets and midshipmen of the Bangladesh Air Force and Navy, respectively, and pre-commission training for professor/teacher under-officers of Bangladesh National Cadet Corps (BNCC).
 Long Course cadets graduating from this academy fall under Bangladesh University of Professionals (BUP) and Military Institute of Science and Technology (MIST) curriculum.
-The academy has the intention of fostering and inculcating those attributes in an Officer Cadet (OC) which will ensure his continuous and progressive development as a regular officer in the Bangladesh Army, and developing future officers for the Bangladesh Army by training the Officer Cadets in a way that they can make decisions as and when required by the military profession.
+The academy has the intention of fostering and inculcating those attributes in an Officer Cadet (OC), which will ensure his continuous and progressive development as a regular officer in the Bangladesh Army, and developing future officers for the Bangladesh Army by training the Officer Cadets in a way that they can make decisions as and when required by the military profession.